 - The business logic can be unit tested without data access logic.

 - The database access code can be reused, centrally managed, and easily implemented

 - The domain entities or business entities are strongly typed with annotations; and more.

 What is CQRS design pattern?

-Command Query Responsibility Segregation (CQRS) is another architectural design pattern used in micro services architecture which will have a separate service, model, and database for insert operations in the database.
-This acts as a command layer that performs an action or a Query that returns data
+Command Query Responsibility Segregation (CQRS) is another architectural design pattern used in microservices architecture which will have a separate service, model, and database for insert operations in the database.
+This acts as a command layer that performs an action or a query that returns data

-Command: It is a method that either changes the state of an object, has side-effects, or fulfills both criteria at the same time.
+Command: It is a method that either change the state of an object, has side-effects, or fulfills both criteria at the same time.
 However, a command deliberately does not return a return value, which is why it cannot return any information about the state of an object.